-Limits.
+Limits

 Risk limits are used at various levels (including entity, business and product) to govern risk appetite by controlling the size of the company's exposures to market risk.
 Limits for the company are set based on VaR and on a range of stress tests relevant to the company's exposures.
 Limits are reviewed frequently and amended on a permanent or temporary basis to reflect changing market conditions, business conditions or tolerance for risk.

-The GSI Board Risk Committee and the GSI Risk Committee sets market risk limits for the company at an entity, business and product level, consistent with the company's risk appetite.
+The GSI Board Risk Committee and the GSI Risk Committee set market risk limits for the company at an entity, business and product level, consistent with the company's risk appetite.

-The purpose of the company-wide limits is to assist senior management in controlling the overall risk profile.
+The purpose of the company-wide limits is to assist senior management in controlling the company's overall risk profile.
 Sub-limits are set below the approved level of risk limits.
 Sub-limits set the desired maximum amount of exposure that may be managed by any particular business on a day-to-day basis without additional levels of senior management approval, effectively leaving day-to-day decisions to individual desk managers and traders.
 Accordingly, sub-limits are a management tool designed to ensure appropriate escalation rather than to establish maximum risk tolerance.
 Sub-limits also distribute risk among various businesses in a manner that is consistent with their level of activity and client demand, taking into account the relative performance of each area.

-Market risk limits are monitored daily by Market Risk Management, which is responsible for identifying and escalating, on a timely basis, instances where limits have been exceeded.

-When a risk limit has been exceeded (e.g., due to positional changes or changes in market conditions, such as increased volatilities or changes in correlations), it is escalated to senior managers in Market Risk Management and the appropriate risk committee.
+Market risk limits are monitored by Market Risk Management, which is responsible for identifying and escalating to senior management and/or the appropriate risk committee, on a timely basis, instances where limits have been exceeded.
+When a risk limit has been exceeded (e.g., due to positional changes or changes in market conditions, such as increased volatilities or changes in correlations), it is escalated to senior management and the appropriate risk committee.
 Such instances are remediated by an inventory reduction and/or a temporary or permanent increase to the risk limit.

 The VaR and stress testing models are regularly reviewed by Market Risk Management and enhanced in order to incorporate changes in the composition of positions included in market risk measures, as well as variations in market conditions.
 Prior to implementing significant changes to assumptions and/or models, Model Risk Management performs model validations.
-Significant changes to the VaR and stress testing models are reviewed with GS Group's chief risk officer and chief financial officer, as well as approved by GS Group's Firmwide Risk Committee and, where appropriate, the GSI Risk Committee.
+Significant changes to the VaR and stress testing models are reviewed with GS Group's chief risk officer and chief financial officer, and approved by firmwide Risk Governance Committee.